harveyw24/InstaVote/readme.md

 ## Summary

-ExpressVote provides a simple solution for setting up temporary polls and voting sessions, designed for simplicity and usability.
+InstaVote provides a simple solution for setting up temporary polls and voting sessions, designed for simplicity and usability.
+The service is free and requires no signup!

 ## Todos